sp12356/SpotifyML/README.md

 # Spotify ML Analyzer

 ## Description
-This application analyzes your Spotify listening history, providing insights into your music preferences and offering personalized song recommendations.
+This application analyzes your Spotify listening history using advanced data science and Machine Learning techniques, providing insights into your music preferences and offering personalized song recommendations.
 It features a graphical user interface for easy interaction and visualization of your listening habits.

 ## Features
 - Upload and analyze your Spotify listening history